 Over the last few years, recognition of how important GI resistance is to ending U.S. wars abroad has grown within the peace movement.
 Organizing within communities directly connected to the military—veterans, GIs/service members, and military families—has built strong organizations and commanded national attention for their infectious determination and courageous voices.

 For the first years of the Bush Administration’s “endless war,” the peace movement in general made little effort to organize with veterans and GIs.
 GI resistance was largely off the radar of the peace movement, except for a handful of groups that worked to support war resisters.

 In July of 2004, just months after the first units returned from deployment, Iraq Veterans Against the War was founded and quickly emerged as a significant political force.
 Veterans for Peace, Vietnam Veterans Against the War, and some other long-time peace activists and groups supported IVAW in its growth.
+The founders were:

 - Kelly Dougherty, USA

 - Mike Hoffman, USMC

 - Jimmy Massey, USMC

 From its inception, IVAW has been unified by three points: